-Because of the risks involved with contractor misclassification, service providers such as Procom have embedded classification as a standard part of our services, an integral component of our contractor payrolling service.
-We call the contractor classification process VERIFICATION, and our process has been refined over the past few decades to keep it current with the changing realities of contract and employment law.
-We believe it is important to protect our clients from the risks of misclassification – and it also protects the interests of the skilled workers we represent.
+Due of the risks involved with the misclassification of workers, service providers such as Procom have embedded classification as an integral component into our contractor onboarding process.
+Our contractor classification process, called VERIFICATION, has evolved over time to be current with the changing realities of contract and employment law.
+With our expertise in contract labor, we can help our clients avoid the risks of misclassification – and it also protects the interests of the skilled workers we represent.

 Here’s how we can help.